aptible/supercronic/README.md

 Please feel free to open an issue in this repository if you have any question about Supercronic!

-Note that if you're trying to use Supercronic on Aptible Enclave, we have [a dedicated support article][how-to-run-scheduled-tasks].
+Note that if you're trying to use Supercronic on Aptible App, we have [a dedicated support article][how-to-run-scheduled-tasks].